plawlost/yazzone/data/essays/mvp.md

   </figcaption>
 </figure>

-I've noticed a pattern among founders I know: a disproportionate number were raised by parents who provided everything except the thing that mattered.
+I've noticed a pattern among ambitious people I know: a disproportionate number were raised by parents who provided everything except the thing that mattered.

 Food, shelter, school—all present.
 Encouragement, curiosity, emotional consistency—absent.
 These parents optimized for the wrong metric.
 They tracked inputs when the output that matters is unmeasurable: does your kid feel seen?